sutha064/Arduino-Basics/README.md

 Also, this repo will be updated in the future.

-You can reach out to me here: www.facebook.com/sutha064 - automatic!
+You can reach out to me here: www.facebook.com/sutha064

 Happy learning!